-Spring damperThe spring damper must be supplied with oil from the engine Lubricating Oil (LO) system.
-Depending on the torsional vibration energy to be absorbed, the damper can dissipate up to 120 kW of energy (based on the number of cylinders).
+The spring damper must be supplied with oil from the engine Lubricating Oil (LO) system.
+Depending on the torsional vibration energy to be absorbed, the damper can dissipate up to 180 kW of energy (based on the number of cylinders).

-Depending on the installed spring damper, the initial estimated oil flow to the spring damper is approximately 25 m3/h.
+Depending on the installed spring damper, the initial estimated oil flow to the spring damper is approximately 35 m3/h.
 However, project-specific oil flow must be provided by the spring damper designer.
 This project-specific oil flow must be based on the final TVC results.

-NOTE For Geislinger spring dampers, the initial estimated oil flow to the spring damper as well as the project-specific oil flow are provided with a tolerance of $\pm 50\%$. ------ ---
+For Geislinger spring dampers, the initial estimated oil flow to the spring damper as well as the project-specific oil flow are provided with a tolerance of ±50%.

 In case of uncertainty with regards to the oil flow, WinGD recommends installing the main LO pumps with a higher flow capacity margin.
-The arrangement of the LO system (see Figure 4-8, 11) 4-16) enables return of excessive oil supply to the LO drain tank.
+The arrangement of the LO system (see Figure 4-8, 4-16) enables return of excessive oil supply to the LO drain tank.
 This is achieved through a pressure retaining valve.

-NOTE For spring damper installation, the application of a damper monitoring system is mandatory.
-NOTE For spring damper installation, the application of a damper monitoring system is mandatory.
+For spring damper installation, the application of a damper monitoring system is mandatory.